 “I remember…being sick.
 I remember having a fever.”

 “It was no ordinary fever.
 Under the careful ministrations of Dr. Allen, you recovered from your illness.
 But that was not the end of things.
 A servant had been bitten.
 She took to the fever, and was sent home to recover.
 Of course, she didn’t recover; she got worse.
 The virus spreads easily.
 A bite.
 A scratch.
-Jonathan’s father began trying to track down incidences of attacks involving the infected, hunting down the zombies, throwing their bodies into the Thames, and covering up their deaths.
+YourYour father began trying to track down incidences of attacks involving the infected, hunting down the zombies, throwing their bodies into the Thames, and covering up their deaths.
 Eventually, a more sophisticated means of dealing with the virus became necessary.
 The virus was impossible to contain.
 That was why your father built the laboratory beneath the Grimmer Company.
 It’s also why I believe the Resurrectionists are our only chance of finding a cure.”

 Jonathan felt sick.
 He grabbed two pistols, shoved one in his belt, and kept the other in his hand.
 He swallowed another mouthful of liquor, but his head still ached.
 He made his way to the window and looked outside.
 They were still moored in place, floating near the Grimmer Company.